ActNAS : Generating Efficient YOLO Models using Activation NAS: Methodology

 \subsubsection{Local Zero Cost Maxima Approach}

-Our simple approach to create a model using just two activation functions, such as SiLU and ReLU.
-Starting with a reference model that uses only SiLU, we apply the Local Zero Cost Maxima (LZCM) method to iteratively replace activations with ReLU based on the zero-cost NWOT score.
-If the NWOT score improves when a specific layer's SiLU activation is replaced with ReLU, that replacement is kept.
+We started with the simple approach to create a model using just two activation functions, such as SiLU and ReLU.
+Starting with a reference model that uses only SiLU, we apply the Local Zero Cost Maxima (LZCM) method to iteratively replace activation of a layer with ReLU provided the NWOT score is higher compared to the model that uses SiLU for the same layer.
 The modified model is then trained from scratch on the COCO dataset.
-Using this simple approach, we developed two models: LZCM1, which mixes SiLU and ReLU, and LZCM2, which mixes Hardswish and ReLU activations.
+Using this simple approach, we developed two models: LZCM1, by using SiLU and ReLU, and LZCM2, by using Hardswish and ReLU activations.